France looks to rally aid for Lebanon, but no bailout

 The donors pledged the aid will be coordinated by the U.N. and delivered directly to the Lebanese people, in a clear rebuke of the country’s entrenched and notoriously corrupt leaders.

+“We have the same parliament, we have the same political leaders,” the French official said.
+“Fortunately, we note that civil society has organized, which is taking up position and compensating for the deficiencies of the state and public services.”

-The money raised through Wednesday’s meeting is expected to go directly to NGOs and other organizations to distribute to the public, bypassing the Lebanese government.
+The aid money is expected to go directly to NGOs and other organizations to distribute to the public, bypassing the Lebanese government.